-The nearest international airport to the Rioja wine growing region is Bilbao which lies 105km to the north.
-There’s also a regional airport just 60km away at Logroño-Agoncillo but this only attracts a few domestic flights from Madrid.
+Whilst Logroño is the capital of the province of La Rioja, it is the town of Haro which serves as capital of the wine region.
+The nearest international airport to the Rioja wine growing region is Bilbao which lies 110km to the north of Haro.
+The regional airport for La Rioja is Logroño-Agoncillo but this only attracts a few domestic flights from Madrid.

 Where to Stay in La Rioja